• Home

 Point-of-Entry Opportunities - EDM and Aerospace

-Room Location: TBD
+Room Location: Vandenberg A

 Many moldmakers are looking to utilize their extra capacity by expanding into the aerospace industry.
-EDM Today publisher Joe Ballek will explore the opportunities for EDM work in aerospace, whether directly with OEMs or through Tier 1 and Tier 2 suppliers.
+EDM Today Publisher Joe Ballek will explore the opportunities for EDM work in aerospace, whether directly with OEMs or through Tier 1 and Tier 2 suppliers.
 He will outline key compliance and certification requirements, including distinctions for defense-related work.
 Additionally, he will discuss the necessary equipment and investment considerations for entering the aerospace sector.
 The session also will cover effective marketing strategies for securing aerospace customers.

 Optimizing Lead Generation for the Modern Sales Era

-Room Location: TBD
+Room Location: Vandenberg B

 In today’s evolving sales landscape, traditional lead generation tactics are no longer enough.
 This session will provide attendees with actionable tactics that will help attract high-quality leads, nurture them effectively and drive sustainable revenue growth in a competitive market.
 Attendees will walk away with practical ideas that will optimize their lead generation efforts, build a high-performing sales funnel and develop an efficient sales strategy that will support business growth.